 ELC’s draft policy on hutting (e.g. Bolton Muir Wood) has still not been published.
 TT advised that there would be community consultation before the policy is finalised.
 The CC’s interest is in safeguarding the interests of the broader community for whom Bolton Muir Wood has historically been accessed for recreation.

-for the enhancement of the ‘Paddock’ on the southern approach to Humbie will be presented for consultation with adjacent residents in mid-December, prior to broader community consultation.
-ELC has agreed to consider cutting the grass
+Proposals for the enhancement of the ‘Paddock’ on the southern approach to Humbie will be presented for consultation with adjacent residents in mid-December, prior to broader community consultation.
+ELC has agreed to consider cutting the grass.

 Discussion of the National Planning Framework was deferred to a future meeting.